-In the event that contaminated soil requires off-site disposal, the Contractor should provide for loading and transporting to a permitted solid waste management facility.
+The Contractor should provide for loading and transporting contaminated soil to a permitted solid waste management facility.
 Transport of waste materials will require use of trucks with applicable permits pursuant to 6 NYCRR Part 364 criteria.
 The disposal of waste soil materials should be documented via waste manifests and/or copies of waste disposal receipts.

-Waste characterization soil samples should be collected and laboratory analyzed from the impacted material, to confirm whether the waste is hazardous or non-hazardous and to comply with criteria required by the planned disposal facility.
-The planned disposal facility should be contacted to verify capability to accept the type of waste(s) that may be generated (i.e., industrial waste), identify applicable laboratory analysis parameters and quantity of samples, and process waste profile documentation.
+Waste characterization soil samples should be collected and laboratory analyzed from the impacted material, pursuant to requirements of the selected disposal facility.
+The selected disposal facility should be contacted prior to excavation work to identify applicable laboratory analysis parameters and quantity of samples, and to process waste profile documentation.